 Leading and building a high-performing virtual team is challenging.
-When your virtual team spans across the globe, working at various time zones and speaking at various fluency of your lingua franca, the challenges can be daunting, especially for leaders who are used to leading in the office environment.
+When your virtual team spans across the globe, working at various time zones and speaking at varied fluency of your lingua franca, the challenges can be daunting, especially for those who enjoy leading in the office environment.
 Promoting cultural awareness within your global virtual team helps to promote openness to various perspectives, reduce misunderstanding and conflict as well as foster greater cross-cultural collaboration.

 The best way to promote cultural awareness is to create an environment and culture where people feel safe and open to share.
-This can happen when we intentionally and regularly hold meaningful dialogues to discuss their differences.
+Cultural awareness can happen when we intentionally and regularly hold meaningful dialogues to discuss their differences.

-This is not a one-time effort.
-There are things that need to be considered before promoting cultural awareness.
+Promoting Cultural Awareness is not a one-time effort.
+Specific factors that need consideration before fostering cultural awareness.

 What Does It Mean To Be Culturally Aware?

-Oftentimes, cultural differences are easier to share and explain in person within one’s cultural context.
-When your team members are unable to see or meet each other regularly, as do employees who work from the same office, it is harder to discuss cultural differences.
+Often, cultural nuances and differences are easier to explain in person within one’s cultural context.
+When your team members are unable to see or meet each other regularly, as do employees who work from the same office, it is harder to discuss these nuances and differences.

 Cultural awareness is the ability to notice, recognise and respect others who hold different beliefs, values and customs.
 When we talk about cultural awareness, quite often people refer to the material aspect of a culture, such as cuisines, costumes, art, music, dance, symbols, holidays and religion.
 These are aspects of a culture that can be easily shared and learned together.
-Search online and there is plenty of information to be found in the material aspects of a culture.
+Search online, and there is plenty of information to be found in the material elements of a culture.

-However, the immaterial aspect of culture such as its history, social structure, politics, philosophy and even environmental context are harder to describe and grasp.
-The immaterial aspect greatly influences one’s values, beliefs, logic and behaviour.
-So much so that as a member of the particular cultural group, we might be blind to them and assume everyone else adopts the same way of communicating.
+However, the immaterial aspect of culture such as its history, social structure, politics, philosophy and even environmental context is harder to grasp and describe.
+The intangible element greatly influences one’s values, beliefs, logic and behaviour, so much so that as a member of the particular cultural group, we might be blind to them and assume everyone else adopts the same way of communicating, working or living.

 In 2005, David Foster Wallace started his commencement speech with this.